A Founder's Guide to 15 Active Biotech VCs

 Image of Sands Capital Ventures- Top VCs in Biotechnology

-Sands Capital is an investment firm that supports businesses in the technology and life sciences sectors.
-They partner with companies from their early growth stages (Series A) all the way through to their public listings.
+Sands Capital is an Arlington-based investment firm that backs companies in the technology and life sciences sectors.
+They invest across a company's full lifecycle, from seed rounds through to private equity and post-IPO stages.

-• Industries of focus: Biotechnology, enterprise software, financial services
+• Industries of focus: Biotechnology, enterprise software, and financial services

 • Founded: 1992